 If you go to Admin Dashboard -> Yoast SEO -> Search Appearance -> Media – you should see a page that looks like this:

-Here you’ll want to select Yes for Redirect attachment URLs to the attachment itself? and that should do it.
+You’ll want to select Yes for Redirect attachment URLs to the attachment itself? and that should do it.
 This is also an approach that I have highlighted in my How to fix 404 Error Pages in WordPress article.

-If for whatever reason you’re not using one of the mentioned SEO plugins – you can try using this Disable Media Pages plugin.
+If you’re not using one of the mentioned SEO plugins for whatever reason, you can try using this Disable Media Pages plugin.

 #2: Redirect Image Pages Without a Plugin